ezekielaquino/Gimmit/README.md

 ## Plans

 - [x] Override configuration and customize the selects via a .gimmitconfig
+- [x] Adds prompt to push to remote
 - [ ] Add the possibility for validations for commit messages

 ### P.S.